kyoung90/eenet-with-javascript/README.md

 * Login/Signup users
 * Login users with facebook
-* View all internet plans and 'purchase'
+* View all internet plans
+* 'Purchase' internet package services and show receipt without having to refresh the page
+* Navigate through internet packages without having to refresh the page
 * Send router commands
 * View payment histories
 * View all service periods
 * View all internet status changes
+* Admins can view all users that have active service period for a particular internet package

 ## Contributing